happybara-io/WorkflowBuddy/README.md

 _*While WorkflowBuddy code will work out of the box as an event proxy, you will need to update your app's OAuth scopes & event subscriptions for your new events, as well as save the webhook event from your Workflow in the config._

 ![Visualizing the Slack event proxy](/static/workflow-buddy-event-proxy.png)

+### Templates for Event Triggers

+When using **Workflow Builder Webhooks**, it requires allow-listing any data keys you want to use from the request body.
+To make this easier, in `event_trigger_example_workflows/`, you can find templates that already have all the requisite keys already in place, matching the [core payload from the Slack API](https://api.slack.com/events?).
+Currently the wrapping payload is not included, but could be an easy contribution in the future.

 ## 🏃Available Steps